 - eye inflammation called uveitis

-Symptoms that get worse can mean that your treatment isn’t working as well as it should, and that your ankylosing spondylitis is progressing.
+Symptoms that get worse can mean your treatment isn’t working as well as it should and your ankylosing spondylitis is progressing.

-There’s no cure for ankylosing spondylitis.
+There’s currently no cure for ankylosing spondylitis.
 There aren’t cures for most other forms of arthritis, either.

-However, a combination of ancillary care therapies, medications, and lifestyle changes can improve your symptoms and slow the rate of joint damage.
-Your doctor will tell you next steps based on your symptoms.
+However, a combination of medications, physical therapy, and lifestyle changes can improve your symptoms and slow the rate of joint damage.
+A doctor will tell you your next steps based on your symptoms.

 A diagnosis of ankylosing spondylitis can be confusing.
 That’s why it’s important to learn as much about your condition as you can.

 If you still have questions, make sure you ask your doctor at your next appointment.
-Doing so can help you get the treatment you need to prevent your condition from getting worse.
+This can help you get the treatment you need to prevent your condition from getting worse.